zoglun/Xrypto/README.md

 # Installation And Configuration

-    $ cp raven/config.py-example raven/config.py

-Then edit config.py file to setup your preferences: watched markets and observers
+Create and edit local_config.py file to setup your preferences: watched markets and observers and keys.The config field in local_config.py will override those keys in config.py

 You need Python3 to run this program.
 To install on Debian, Ubuntu, or variants of them, use: